Configuration shared by all build jobs

 - echo "overriding common test script"

 One potential source of confusion is understanding the number of jobs that will be calculated given the build matrix.
-In the example above, commits to unspecifed branches (i.e. not ‘master’ branches and not any branch matching the /dev-.*/ regexp) result in a build matrix calculated to have 4 jobs (2-configuration * 2-platform) Meanwhile, commits to master branch result in 2 jobs since the configuration key is overridden and set to a scalar value instead of a list (1-configuration * 2-platform).
+In the example above, commits to unspecified branches (i.e. not ‘master’ branches and not any branch matching the /dev-.*/ regexp) result in a build matrix calculated to have 4 jobs (2-configuration * 2-platform) Meanwhile, commits to master branch result in 2 jobs since the configuration key is overridden and set to a scalar value instead of a list (1-configuration * 2-platform).
 Ditto for commits to any branch matching the /dev-*/ regexp, except its the platform being overridden this time (2-configuration * 1-platform).

 But the for: node functionality also allows the user to manipulate the build job matrix in order to specify platform specific configuration.
 Which is precisely where it serves cross-platform repos best.